Steins-Gate-Final/OOP-Final/README.md

 ***JavaFX and databse***

-The code below show the JavaFx table values which are retrieved from the Database.
+The code below sets the JavaFX table values which were retrieved from the Database

 <img src="https://user-images.githubusercontent.com/65071516/103068317-1a8ad480-45e7-11eb-990a-7cdfa7ccff98.png" width="500">